chimaera66/DNA-autosomal-superkit-creator/README.md

 ## How to use analyse_dna_file.py:
+This script will analyse kits from compatible versions described above.
+It will present the following data:
+* Total SNPs
+* Assumed gender of kit
+* Unique chromosomes
+* Unique genotypes
+* SNP ranges

 1. Put your raw autosomal DNA files into the ./input/ folder and make sure they are unpacked (in .txt or .csv format)